MJoergen/nexys4ddr/dyoc/Episodes/ep26_-_Ethernet_PHY/README.md

 * tx\_err\_o     : out   std\_logic;

 The 'empty' signal is deasserted, when the application has data to send.
-The 'rden' signal is asserted when the current values in 'data' and 'eof' have been consumed.
+The 'rden' ("Read Enable") signal is asserted when the current values in 'data' and 'eof' have been consumed.

-Note that during transmission it is now possible to "pause" in the middle of a frame.
+Note that during transmission it is not allowed to pause in the middle of a frame, i.e. to assert the 'empty' signal.
 In other words, the transmitter must have the entire frame ready before initiating transfer.
 If the 'empty' signal is asserted in the middle of a frame, the 'err' signal is reported back to indicate the error condition.
-This means the current frame has been aborted.
+The consequence is that the current frame is aborted.

-The application should not provide any MAC CRC.
-This will be automatically calculated and appended the current frame data.

-## Testing in simulation
+## Unit testing in simulation
-To make simulation time faster, I've added a new Makefile under fpga/ethernet/lan8720a to perform a unit test on the LAN8720A interface module.
+To make simulation time faster, I've added a new Makefile under fpga/ethernet/lan8720a to perform a unit test just on the LAN8720A interface module.
+The testbench instantiates the interface module and simulates the Ethernet PHY by simply looping back the Rx and Tx signals.
+This loopback works precisely because the Rx signals (rxd and crsdv) map directly to the corresponding Tx signals (txd and txen).
-This test sends two Ethernet frames through the LAN8720A Tx interface, simulates a loopback in the PHY (because the Rx and Tx signals on the PHY as - for this purpose - identical), receives the frames through the LAN8720A Rx interface and validates the received result.

-This is not quite enough to verify correct operation, but it does verify that EOF is handled correctly.
-Furthermore, in the waveform it can be seen that a CRC is appended in the Tx direction and stripped in the Rx direction.
+The testbench generates transmit data, sends it through the transmit path of the interface module, has the data loopback through the non-existing PHY, and back into the receive path of the interface module, and finally stored in a local signal.

+The test sends two Ethernet frames through this setup, and verifies that both frames come back out exactly as they were, with no error indications.

+This test validates the operation of the interface, but does not verify the CRC calculation.
+Only that it is consistent in both directions.

 ## Testing on hardware
-Even though we have connected the signals at top level, we have not connected the signals from the lan8720a interface module.
+Even though we have connected the signals at top level, we have not connected the signals from the lan8720a interface module to the rest of the computer.
+This will be the topic for the next two episodes.
 However, since we now have added the PHY signals to the top level, and we have added generation of clock and reset, then the PHY will now be reset in default mode.
 This means that it will autonegotiate link.
 Connecting the board to an Ethernet switch will allow